 - Visa fees for those who are arriving from Zimbabwe

-You do NOT need to pay any admission fee for the Victoria Falls World Heritage National Monument Site, part of Zambia’s Mosi-oa-Tunya National Park.
+You do NOT need to pay any admission fees for the Victoria Falls World Heritage National Monument Site, part of Zambia’s Mosi-oa-Tunya National Park.
 Livingstone Island and Devil’s Pool is not part of the National Park, so no admission fee is required.

 Is Devil’s Pool Victoria Falls Worth It?

 We’re traveling around the world on a budget, but sometimes you’ve got to splurge.
 We firmly believe that this is one of those experiences to splurge on.
 Victoria Falls is one of the three largest waterfalls in the world (Niagara & Iguazu being the others) and this is the only one of the trio that you can swim on the lip of.

-It’s our opinion that it is absolutely worth it.
+It’s our opinion that Devil’s Pool is absolutely worth it.
 And when you compare this to other adrenaline activities in Victoria Falls such as bungee jumping ($160), you’ll often find that the Devil’s Pool trip costs less.

 You must visit Devil’s Pool as part of the Livingstone Island tour, which you obviously must pay for.
-In the earlier days of Devil’s Pool, it was less regulated, and you could find unofficial “tour guides” that would take you out there for a fraction of the price that is charged today.
+In the earlier days of Devil’s Pool, it was less regulated, and you could find unofficial “tour guides” that would take you out there for a fraction of the high price that is charged today.

-Very Important – Book In Advance!
+Very Important – Book in Advance!

-So if you want to visit Devil’s Pool, be sure to book it in advance or you may arrive to Victoria Falls disappointed that you can’t get a spot.
-We recommend trying to book at least a week before the date that you want to go.
+So if you want to visit Devil’s Pool, be sure to book it in advance or you will likely arrive to Victoria Falls disappointed that you can’t get a spot.
+We’ve already suggested to book at least a week before the date that you want to go.
 But booking a month or more in advance would be best.